pranavkarthik10/gittok/README.md

-# WikiTok
+# GitTok

-A TikTok-style interface for exploring random Wikipedia articles in multiple languages.
+A fork of WikiTok to present a TikTok-style interface for exploring random GitHub repos.

 ## Features

-- Vertical scrolling feed of random Wikipedia articles
+- Vertical scrolling feed of random GitHub repos
-- Support for 14 languages including English, Spanish, French, German, Chinese, Japanese and more
-- Article previews with images, titles and excerpts
+- Repo previews with images, titles and excerpts
-- Share articles directly or copy links
+- Share repos directly or copy links
-- Language selector with country flags
 - Preloading of images and content for smooth scrolling
 - Responsive design that works on mobile and desktop
 - Progressive Web App (PWA) support for installing as a standalone app